cyrilletuzi/vscode-angular-schematics/walkthroughs/legacy.md

 ## Class guards and resolvers

 If your project uses Angular <=14.1 or is not ready for functional guards and resolvers yet.
-Note [class guards and resolvers are officially deprecated](https://angular.io/guide/deprecations#router-class-and-injection-token-guards) by Angular and planned for removal.

 Once your Pro edition license is activated, force class guards and resolvers in the configuration helper.

 <br>

 💎 **[Try the Pro edition for free](https://cyrilletuzi.gumroad.com/l/schematicspro/1million)** 💎
 <br>

 ## Other guides